Blosc/c-blosc2/README.rst

 * **Pluggable tuning capabilities:** this will allow users with different needs to define an interface so as to better tune different parameters like the codec, the compression level, the filters to use, the blocksize or the shuffle size.
 Thanks to ironArray for sponsoring us in doing this.

 * **Support for I/O plugins:** so that users can extend the I/O capabilities beyond the current filesystem support.
-Things like use databases or S3 interfaces should be possible by implementing these interfaces.
+Things like the use of databases or S3 interfaces should be possible by implementing these interfaces.
 Thanks to ironArray for sponsoring us in doing this.

 * **Python wrapper:**  we have a preliminary wrapper in the works.
 You can have a look at our ongoing efforts in the `python-blosc2 repo <https://github.com/Blosc/python-blosc2>`_.
 Thanks to the Python Software Foundation for providing a grant for doing this.